nasuni-labs/nasuni-dashboards/README.md

     sudo vi /etc/telegraf/telegraf.conf
     ```

     a.
 Update OUTPUTS section with the InfluxDB IP address & confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type "/" followed by the string you want to search for, and then press Return.
-For example:

-    ```shell
-    /[outputs.influxdb]
-    ```

         i.
 Found under: “[outputs.influxdb]” The following example assumes the default port and InfluxDB running on the same host as Telegraf.
         ```shell